Menace of Destruction: Wisconsin

 Seventeen members of the Menace of Destruction gang were indicted in federal court in Milwaukee of March 2010.
 A federal criminal complaint charging people for being involved with the gang says they were involved in violence and in methamphetamine and ecstasy sales to support the gang and the gang members.
 The gang also wanted to promote solidarity within the local Hmong community, as well as throughout the United States.
 As part of the bust, several suburban residents were arrested for their alleged roles in selling "Menace of Destruction" drugs.
 Suspects were also arrested in Appleton, in Eau Claire, and in Minneapolis/St. Paul, Minnesota.

 Fifteen members of the Menace of Destruction gang were charged for various crimes during the year of 2004 through 2009 in Milwaukee County, Wisconsin of May 2010.
 They were all charged with 18 counts altogether, including racketeering, aggravated battery while armed, burglary, endangering safety by use of a dangerous weapon, conspiracy to harbor a felon and perjury.
-During the years between 2004 and 2009, M.O.D. and other Hmong gangs were involved in a turf war with each other, which resulted in more than 120 shootings in the area.
+During the years between 2004 and 2009, M.O.D. and other Hmong gangs such as Asian Crips were involved in a turf war with each other, which resulted in more than 120 shootings in the area.

 In September 2011, an investigation led to eight people arrested for a meth trafficking ring by several agencies.
 Several homes were raided in Eau Claire and Chippewa Falls, Wisconsin.
-At least 1/4 pound of methamphetamine, small amount of other drugs, and two hand guns were seized.
+At least 1/4 pound of methamphetamine, small amount of other drugs and two hand guns were seized.
 One of the guns had its serial numbers removed.
 At least two of the men were responsible for distributing 13-pounds of meth to people in the Chippewa Valley.
 Some of the people arrested had ties to the gang M.O.D. or Menace of Destruction.